Akash-Chokhani/Cats-and-Dogs-Image-Classification/README.md

 # Cats-and-Dogs-Image-Classification

-Built a CNN model using tensorflow
+Built a CNN model using keras

 Dataset on https://www.kaggle.com/c/dogs-vs-cats